ps-insight/scrapePremierLeagueData/README.md

 # scrapePremierLeagueData
-Scraping Premier League data from FBRef and UnderStat and saving it in a MySQL Database
+Scraping Premier League data from FPL API, FBRef and UnderStat and saving it in a MySQL Database

 I use this to scrape Premier League Data from FBRef and Understat.
 The data is stored in a MySQL database.
 I run this every week after the fixtures and overwrite the data.